House Life Project

 Indianapolis Contemporary: Exhibitions Internship

 In Summer 2019, Hadia was the Curatorial Intern for Indianapolis Contemporary.
 Indianapolis Contemporary is a nomadic museum in Indianapolis.
 Its mission is to connect people to inspiring and innovative art of our time, with an emphasis on work that is aesthetically compelling, conceptually rigorous, and socially impactful.
 The I/C team focuses on exhibits, programs, abstract, and network.
-As the Curatorial Intern, Hadia assisted Mike Barclay, Director of Exhibitions, with curatorial work for a couple exhibits.
-Hadia researched artists for future exhibitions, prepared exhibits and organized receptions for Jennifer Zwick's "Optical Bouquet" and Victoria Manganiello, Julian Goldman, and Lauren Zoll “Synthesis,” dismantled “On Soft Ground” featuring Samuel Levi Jones and “Synthesis” exhibits, organized Excel sheets of artist exhibitions and donors, wrote content (artist biographies, labels, descrptions,) for "Optical Bouquet" exhibit, researched locations to exhibit objects for future Jono Vaughn exhibition.
+Hadia assisted the Director of Exhibitions, Mike Barclay with curatorial work for current and future exhibits.
+Hadia researched artists for future exhibitions.
+She helped organize the shows and receptions of Jennifer Zwick's "Optical Bouquet" and Victoria Manganiello, Julian Goldman, and Lauren Zoll “Synthesis.”

 Parachuting Into Environmental Justice

 With the collaboration of one of her colleagues, Sarah Shorter, Hadia and Sarah launched a public programming activity “Parachuting into Environmental Justice.”
 This was held in three difference locations - Tube Factory ArtSpace, Kheprw Institute, and IMCPL Downtown Indy.
 The images displayed are from Tube Factory ArtSpace in collaboration with Big Car Collaborative.
 Their other partners were Kheprw Institute and IMCPL.
 Andrea Jandernoa helped facilitate the program with IMCPL.
-This program entailed a large parachute where people were welcomed to draw and write about Environmental Justice based on what it might mean to them, what it should look like in their communities, etc. Hadia and Sarah wanted to incorporate art, combine community, educate, and learn what everyone’s idea of environmental justice looked like through this project.
-The parachute traveled through Central Indiana schools during 2020 and will be exhibited at an Indianapolis gallery in 2021.
+This program entailed a large parachute where people were welcomed to draw and write about Environmental Justice based on what it might mean to them, what it should look like in their communities, etc. The idea was to combine art, community, education, and learn what everyone’s idea of environmental justice looked like through this project.
+The parachute traveled through Central Indiana schools during 2020 and will be exhibited at an Indianapolis gallery in the near future.

-Hadia's Museum Administration course entailed a challenging project, creating a strategic plan for their museum partner, Kurt Vonnegut Museum and Library.
+Hadia created a strategic plan for the Kurt Vonnegut Museum and Library as a class project with others for her Museum Administration course.
 Kurt Vonnegut Museum and Library is dedicated to Kurt Vonnegut, well-known late writer, artist, teacher, and Indianapolis native.
 The museum moved into a new building recently and museum staff is working hard to establish KVML.
 They have many new plans and programs in store.
-As a team project, Hadia and other team members created a strategic plan for KVML to follow which is linked above.
-For the strategic plan, they began this project by noting the strengths and weaknesses of the institution.
+For the strategic plan, they focused on strengths and weaknesses of the institution.
 They formed their strategic and primary goals, collected benchmark data, researched KVML history, and created a timeline for the institution to follow.
 Along with three other groups in our Museum Administration course, their group pitched their plan to KVML in May 2020.